muhme/quote_joomla/README.md

 ## API zitat-service.de

-The Joomla module fechtes all data from <a href="https://api.zitat-service.de">api.zitat-service.de</a>.
+The Joomla module fetches all data from <a href="https://api.zitat-service.de">api.zitat-service.de</a>.
 Terms of use and privacy statement can be found in the <a href="https://www.zitat-service.de/en/start/contact">Imprint</a>.

 ## License